Sales Tax Taxability and Exemptions

 Fees paid for Internet access is not taxable.
 Sales over the Internet are subject to sales tax, if the sales transaction's shipping and delivery point is within the state of Missouri.

 Export sales are sales made to customers located outside the state of Missouri.
-They are not subject to Missouri sales tax if the title to the property passes at the customers' location.
-If the goods are picked up in Missouri, sales tax applies.
+Export salesare not subject to Missouri sales tax if the title to the property passes outside the state of Missouri.
+If the title to the goods transfers in Missouri, the sale is subject to sales tax.

 A place of amusement is any location in which amusement activities make up more than a minimal portion of the business activities of the location.
 Fees or admissions paid “in” or “to” a place of amusement are taxable.